dreamcatcher-tech/network/Inbox/2024-07-30 1030 DAO and fact pool.md

 Building up the rules one rule at a time, and keeping them isolated from each other, rather than having proposals being a jumble

 Existing DAO can have their proposals analyzed to try figure out the business rules in retrospect.

+Basically generating [[2024-07-31 0701 making a system for managing design ideas|design ideas]] is the same as a DAO since people can vote using different ways of calculating the weight.

+Timeline management can be in here too.